 - 1/4 to 1/2 habanero pepper, seeded and sliced into thin strips

-- In a large pot over high heat, bring water and pickling salt to a boil.
+- In a large saucepan over high heat, bring water and pickling salt to a boil.
 Add watermelon rind and boil for 5 minutes until tender.

 - Strain in a colander.
 Keep watermelon rind pieces in the colander so any remaining saltwater will drain off.

 - In a medium saucepan, combine sugar, rice vinegar, black peppercorns, cloves, pickling spice, sliced ginger, and star anise.
 Bring to a boil over medium-high heat.
-Stir until sugar dissolves.
+Stir with a slotted spoon until sugar dissolves.
 Simmer for 15 minutes, until slightly reduced.

 - Place watermelon rinds in a large mason jar (or two smaller mason jars if that’s all you have).
 Pour liquid over rinds and let cool on countertop until liquid is at room temperature.
-(If you stick the hot pickles in the refrigerator, the sugar in the liquid may crystalize.)
+(If you stick the hot jars in the refrigerator, the sugar in the liquid may crystalize.)

 - After the liquid has cooled, screw on the lids and refrigerate.
 Pickles can be kept in the refrigerator for up to 2 weeks.